nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 aclocal.m4  autom4te.cache  configure.ac  main.cpp  Makefile.am
 ```

-Aclocal is a utility in Autotools that helps with adding extra functionality to Autoconf.
-It consolidates different macro files from Autotool packages and user-specified locations into one file called aclocal.m4.
-This makes it easier for Autoconf to find and use these macros.
-It was created because Autoconf alone wasn't flexible enough to handle the extensive macros added by Automake.
+The purpose of 'aclocal' is to consolidate different macro files from Autotool packages and user-specified locations into one file.
+This file, 'aclocal.m4', contains all the necessary macros that Autoconf needs to configure the project.

 ![](https://github.com/nguyenchiemminhvu/CPP_Build_Toolchain/blob/master/GNU_Autotools/aclocal_m4.png?raw=true)

 With both input files 'configure.ac' and 'aclocal.m4', Autoconf has enough information about the build environment and project's dependencies to generate a 'configure' script.
-The 'configure' script is important in Autotools because it is responsible for detecting the required libraries, and determine platform-specific details... to setup the necessary variables and options for the generated Makefile.
-The generated Makefile then adapts to the running platform and operating system.

 ```
 ncmv@localhost:~/study_workspace/CPP_Build_Toolchain/GNU_Autotools/SampleProjects/01_HelloWorld$ autoconf
 ncmv@localhost:~/study_workspace/CPP_Build_Toolchain/GNU_Autotools/SampleProjects/01_HelloWorld$ ls
 aclocal.m4  autom4te.cache  configure  configure.ac  main.cpp  Makefile.am
 ```

+The 'configure' script is important in Autotools because it is responsible for detecting the required libraries, and determine platform-specific details... to setup the necessary variables and options for the generated Makefile.
+The generated Makefile then adapts to the running platform and operating system.

+For the next step, we run ```automake --add-missing``` command to build a 'Makefile.in' file from 'Makefile.am'.

 ```
 ncmv@localhost:~/study_workspace/CPP_Build_Toolchain/GNU_Autotools/SampleProjects/01_HelloWorld$ automake --add-missing